getodk/pyodk/README.md

 # pyODK

-An API client for ODK Central that makes it easier to interact with data in ODK from Python.
+An API client for the [ODK Central API](https://odkcentral.docs.apiary.io).
+Use it to interact with your data and automate common tasks from Python.

-More details on the goals and implementation plans [are here](https://docs.google.com/document/d/1AamUcvO4R7VzphToIfeMhCjWEjxjbpVQ_DJR89FlpRc/edit).
+This library aims to make common data analysis and workflow automation tasks as simple as possible by providing clear method names, types, and examples.
+It also provides convenient access to the full API using [HTTP verb methods](#raw-http-requests).

 # Install